A dog is considered a nuisance if the dog:

 If a dog in your neighbourhood is causing problems or is being a nuisance, always talk to the dog's owner first.
 The owner may not even be aware of the problem and the issue can easily be resolved.

-If you can't agree on a solution to the problem, please read our Barking Dog Complaints Guidelines and complete the Complaints Form to lodge a complaint with our customer service team.
+If you can't agree on a solution to the problem, please read and use our Barking Dog Complaint Form to lodge a complaint with our customer service team.

 - A Council Ranger will follow up on your complaint within 24 hours, where possible